 Q first formed a band at the tender age of 9.
 Then playing violin and piano he formed an unlikely collection of songs and school chums into a band with no name that performed twice at school assembly.
 As former school pal Martin Holder reminisces, “really?
 No I can’t remember them at all …’ Their set contained the sort of diverse material that still

-Q also played bass for local artist Elliot Hall and if live music ever returns the World Music collective Shiny Blue Demons who perform the songs of local artist, songwriter and poet, Tim Burroughs.
+Q also played bass for local artist Elliot Hall and is still a member of World Music collective Shiny Blue Demons who perform the songs of local artist, songwriter and poet, Tim Burroughs.
 He is still collaborating on sample and spoken word project The Real King(s) of Spain with fellow singer / songwriter Doc Satori.

 No Prima Donnas initially referred to the full band incarnation and featured respected local musicians in addition to Michael Adrian such as Jim Shirley (More Mileage), Stuart Chalmers (Angel Up Front, Drivin’ South and also with QJB in The Real King(s) of Spain ).
 Initially it was a project for a work’s Christmas do inspired by the MD saying that the sales force could be a bunch of prima donnas.
 Mike wrote a song called ‘(We Ain’t Gonna Have) No Prima Donnas’ and the name stuck taken forward by QJB, notably with his friend Ant McBride in later times and for an album of covers and originals featuring Mike, Stuart, Jonathan Gadsby, Yas Lloyd and produced by Kev Lloyd.
 Called ‘Chaos and Dysfunction (A Friends and Family Affair) it was constructed for a gig at the wedding of Q’s brother and moulded later into an album.